Codeception/Codeception/docs/modules/Yii2.md

 ### attachFile

-Attaches file from Codeception data directory to upload field.
+Attaches a file relative to the Codeception data directory to the given file upload field.

-Example:

 ``` php
 <?php